jitsi/jitsi-meet-electron-sdk/README.md

 The remote control utility requires iframe HTML Element that will load Jitsi Meet.

 **Enable the remote control:**

+In the **render** electron process of the window where Jitsi Meet is displayed:

 ```Javascript
 const {
     RemoteControl